 Information for Schools

 There is a lot to see and do on your visit to Southsea Castle.
 Please see further down the page for information on the exhibitions.

 Length of Stay and Group Sizes

-Unless you have booked a led session the typical visit time by a group is 1 - 1½ hours.
-The recommended maximum number arriving at any one time should not exceed 60 pupils or 90 pupils for a led session.
+The typical visit time by a group is 1 – 11/2 hours.
+The maximum group size for a visit is 60 pupils.
 Lunch facilities are not available on site.
 A teacher/pupil ratio of at least 1:12 is essential.
 (When school groups are in the museum, the behaviour of the children or students is the responsibility of the teacher in charge).

 Booking a group visit

 No admission charge is made for self-led visits.
-For workshop charges see above.
 Cheques payable to 'Portsmouth City Council', Credit cards: MasterCard or Visa.
-Please see above for workshop charges.

 Brief Historical Background